The Tour des Glaciers de la Vanoise – where the French go trekking

 • I am confident that it is possible to take a taxi, or maybe even a bus, to L’Orgère, rather than climb, inevitably in hot weather.
 But is that cheating?

 • The route is described in Cicerone’s Tour of the Vanoise.
 There are some differences as the book route stays low in the Pralognan valley and uses the Col de la Chavière rather than the Aussois to get back to Modane.
 It’s also written up clockwise, not anti-clockwise as described here.
-We will be doing a new edition of the book, expanded into a new guide to Trekking in the Vanoise in 2018 or 2019.
+We will be doing a new edition of the book, expanded into a new guide to Trekking in the Vanoise in 2020.

 Jonathan is Cicerone’s publisher and managing director.
 He spends far too much time in the office but escapes whenever possible to explore mountains, routes, trails and regions and to collect ideas for the future guides and improving existing ones.View Articles by Jonathan Williams